-A report is a short and concise document written for a particular purpose or audience.
-It usually sets out and analyses a problem often giving a recommendation for future purposes.
-Requirements for the precise form of the report depends on the department and organisation.
+A report is a short document written for a particular purpose or audience.
+It usually sets out and analyses a problem often recommended for future purposes.
+Requirements for the precise form of the report depend on the department and organization.

 Major Types of Reports

 While the most common type of reports corresponds to the ones we read in newspapers and magazines, there are other kinds of reports that are curated for business or research purposes.
 Here are the major forms of report writing which you must know about:

 The main purpose of newspaper or magazine reports is to cover a particular event or happening.
 They generally elaborate upon the 4Ws and 1H, i.e. What, Where, When, Why, and How.
 The key elements of newspaper or magazine report writing are as follows:

 - Conclusion (Citation of sources)

 Here is an example of a news report: